liquinlab/elm-smile/docs/steps.md

 ### Define the trials: advanced

-You can also define your trials by providing the all of the different values for a given key.
-The trial stepper will then use list comprehension to generate the unique trial conditions in a customizable way.
+You can also define your trials by providing all of the different values for a given key.
+The trial stepper will then generate the unique trial conditions in a customizable way.
 An example is shown below.

 ```js